rflammia-py/python-challenge/README.md

 # python-challenge

 ## Background
-I used Python and Pandas to analyzse financial records and election polling data.
+I used Python and Pandas to analyze financial records and election polling data.

 ## PyBank